arjunguha/BigCodeBench-X/bigcodebench_multipl/README.md

        --output-path unfiltered_stdio.jsonl
    ```

-   By default, the script uses o4-mini.
-You must have the `OPENAI_API_KEY`
-   environment variable set.

-   This will produce a JSONL file with the following fields:
+   This will produce a JSONL file where each line has the following fields:

    - `task_id`: The original Task ID from BigCodeBench
    - `reasoning`: The model's chain of thought, which may help debug.